byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 load jdbc.`mysql-1.table1` as table1;
 select * from table1 as output;

--- of course ,you can operate mysql wihout connect statment. load jdbc.`mysql-1.table1` options and driver="com.mysql.jdbc.Driver" and url="jdbc:mysql://127.0.0.1:3306/...."
+-- of course, you can operate mysql without connect statement. load jdbc.`mysql-1.table1` options and driver="com.mysql.jdbc.Driver" and url="jdbc:mysql://127.0.0.1:3306/...."